Safety Hazard and Incident Reporting

 An incident is an actual event that results in or causes injury, illness, or other damages to someone or something.

 Faculty, staff, and students should report any of the incidents below.
-There are slightly different procedures for staff, student workers, and faculty vs. students and non-employees.
+There are slightly different procedures for staff, faculty, and student employees vs. students and non-employees.
 Reports can include hazards and/or incidents either on or off campus.

 Below you will find the conditions that should be reported along with their definitions: